 Ergonomic Benefits

-Standing workstations reduce prolonged sitting, which is associated with health risks such as back pain and poor circulation.
+Standing workstations reduce prolonged sitting, which is linked to health risks like back pain and poor circulation.
 Bar-height tables support natural posture and reduce strain. -

 Improved Productivity

-Workers can perform tasks more efficiently when tools and materials are positioned at optimal heights.
-This minimizes unnecessary movement and fatigue. -
+Workers can perform tasks more efficiently when tools and materials are at optimal heights, minimizing unnecessary movement and fatigue. -

 Versatility Across Industries